-Joan of Arc: a Constellation of Voices: a performance work in an immersive environment
+Joan of Arc: a Constellation of Voices

 a performance work in an immersive environment